xyproto/vt100/README.md

 ### Features and limitations

 * Can detect letters, arrow keys and space.
-F12 and similar keys are not supported (they are supported by vt220).
+F12 and similar keys are not supported (they are supported by vt220 but not vt100).
 * Resizing the terminal when using the Canvas struct may cause artifacts, for a brief moment.
+* Holding down a key may trigger key repetition which may speed up the main loop.

 ### General info